 4S Ranch: We’re updating the tot-lot playground at 4S Ranch Community Park.
-For this reason, the playground will be closed Feb.
-14 through 23, unless otherwise noted.
+Parts of the playground may be closed during this time.
 For more information, call 858-673-3990.

 Lake Morena County Park: The water system at Lake Morena County Park is currently under restrictions.
 All water-related facilities (sinks, showers, toilets, etc.) are functioning, however, you should not drink the water unless it is boiled.
 We recommend bringing your own drinking water.
 Staff are working on the issue.
 For more information, call the park at 619-579-4101.

 Lakeside River Trail: The Lakeside River Park organization is making improvements to the Lakeside River Trail.
 While equipment is on site, and crews are working, the trail may be limited to pedestrian traffic.
 Safety is a priority at County Parks - please obey all posted signs.

 Lakeside Community Center + Lindo Lake County Park: We are open for business!
 Please bear with us as we improve our parking lots and walkways.
 The west portion of the Lakeside Community Center parking lot - along Vine Street - is under construction; parking is still available in the north portion of the parking lot - along Lakeshore Drive - and alternate walking pathways have been identified.
 ADA parking and access points are available just south of the Lakeside Library.
 The parking lot near the ball field at Lindo Lake County Park is closed for a water quality improvement project; parking is available inside Lindo Lake County Park.
 Call 619-443-9176 for more information.

 Steele Canyon County Park: We're making improvements to Steele Canyon!
 Construction is scheduled to start mid-November 2017 and will continue through June 2018.
 Please obey all posted signs and avoid closed areas.
 For more information, call the park at 858-694-3030.